AbRahman-ra/study-laravel-with-me/notes/02-php-oop-namespaces-and-psr4-autoload-quick-start.md

 $person = new \A\Person();
 ```

-This is very similar to linux when you're inside a folder (say `Downloads`), and you want to go to home, so you wrote
+This is very similar to linux when you're inside a folder (say `Downloads`), and you want to go to `home`, so you wrote

 ```bash
 cd home
 ```

-You will get an error because the executer is seeking a folder called `home` inside the current directory.
-To specifiy the real `home` directory you correct the code by writing
+You will get an error because the executer is seeking a folder called `home` inside the current directory (relative path).
+To specifiy the real `home` directory (absolute path), you correct the code by writing

 ```bash
 cd /home